 - Turn off the button next to IN-GAME OVERLAY.

-6] Turn off Malwarebytes or your antimalware software
+6] Turn off Malwarebytes or your antivirus software

 Some users have reported that the error was fixed when they turned off Malwarebytes.
-If you have installed Malwarebytes or any other antimalware software on your system, disable it and check if you can play the game.
-If this fixes the problem, you can disable the antimalware software during the gameplay and turn it on again after exiting the game.
+If you have installed Malwarebytes or any other anti-malware software on your system, disable it and check if you can play the game.
+If this fixes the problem, you can disable the anti-malware software during gameplay and turn it on again after exiting the game.

 7] Turn off HDR